kaga/kaga.github.io/version-control/_posts/2021-03-04-Git-Part-4-Pull-Request.markdown

 * [Part 3 - Git Branching ]({% post_url version-control/2021-03-03-Git-Part-3-Git-Branching %})
 * [Part 4 - Github Pull Request (You are here)]({% post_url version-control/2021-03-04-Git-Part-4-Pull-Request %})

-Last time in Git branching, I have discussed about how to use **Pull Request** as a way to merge branches.
+Last time in Git branching, **Pull Request** was mentioned as a way to merge branches.

+This time I will be diving deeper into **Pull Request**.
 However, I don't want to approach this topic like this.

 > "Pull Request is good for you, you should do it.
-If you don't do it, you are a bad person"
+If you don't do it, you are not a good developer, you are a bad person"

 ## What is Pull Request

-**Pull Request**, sometimes being used interchangeably with **Code Review**, is a process of getting a change reviewed by a second person.
-The change will be merged to **Main** branch once approved.

-1. Changes made in a branch
-1. Create a Pull Request
-1. Add some reviewer
-1. Once review approved, merge to **main**
+> pull requests are a mechanism for a developer to notify team members that they have completed a feature.
+Once their feature branch is ready, the developer files a pull request.
+This lets everybody involved know that they need to review the code and merge it into the main branch. - [Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/making-a-pull-request)

-I feel the review process could easily become do it just for the sake of doing it, and it could face strong resistant in a team environment where everyone feel unsafe.
+I feel the review process could easily become **"do it just for the sake of doing it"**, and it could face strong resistance in a team environment where everyone feel unsafe to be criticized or discovered a mistake.

-For the last few years, I have been treat it as a way to knowledge sharing and team building expertise.
-The discussion that generated from Pull Request as important, if not more important than the change itself.
+For the last few years, I have been treating **Pull Request** as a medium to knowledge sharing and team building expertise.
+The discussion that generated from Pull Request often as important, if not more important than the change itself.

-## Draft Pull Request For Reviewee To Proof Read
+## Draft Pull Request For Reviewee To Proofread

-Having said that, a pull request can help before involving another person.
+Having said that, a pull request can help without involving another person, especially when you are the sole developer in a company.

 One advice I had in university on writing an assignment was changing to a different font to proofread.
 I think this advice works well in reviewing code.

-You can take advantage of **Git Staged Changes** and **GitHub Pull Request** as a way to do that.
+Taking advantage of **GitHub Draft Pull Request** is a great way to do that.

+> Tip You can use **Git Staged Changes** every time before each commit too.

 ![Draft Pull Request](/assets/git/github-draft-pull-request.png)

-### What to Proof Read
+### What to Look For

-As general advice, things that can be automated should be automated.
-Such as code formatting, and running unit test.
+As a general advice, things that can be automated should be automated.
+Such as code formatting, and checking all unit test are passing.

-we can focus on code organization, variable naming and customer requirement.
+We then can turn our focus on code readability, if source files organized with folders, choice of naming in variables/functions/classes, and removing any **"test code"**/**dev logs**.

+Last but not least, if the code will meet customer requirement, by looking at the unit test cases.

+> Tip - I have written a Test Driven Development series to help capturing requirement

 ## Pull Request With Reviewers

 ### Small and Concise Change